 Policy and Regulatory Updates

-For the latest information on the China (Henan) Pilot Free Trade Zone, please consult the following websites:
+For the latest information, please consult the following websites:

 Kaifeng Area of China (Henan) Pilot Free Trade Zone (Chinese only)

 Luoyang Area of China (Henan) Pilot Free Trade Zone (Chinese only)